mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/small-environment/index.md

 enterprise: false
 ---

-You can install Kommander on a small environment with smaller memory, storage, and CPU requirements like a laptop for testing and demo purposes.
+You can install Kommander on a small environment with smaller memory, storage, and CPU requirements for testing and demo purposes.
 This topic describes methods for installing Kommander in these environments.
 Refer to [Kommander documentation][2.2] for more information.

 You can install this minimal setup on networked and air-gapped environments, regardless of the license type (Essential or Enterprise).